CheyenneMDavid/ForagingLink-API/README.md

 The Course Registrations app manages user registrations for the courses offered.
 It allows users to register for courses and stores relevant information such as contact details, dietary restrictions, and emergency contact information.
 The app ensures that courses are not over-subscribed by setting the registration status to "Pending" by default, which can be managed via the admin panel.

+#### Dynamic Tracking of Course Spaces

+The **Course Registrations** app dynamically tracks the number of available spaces for each course.
+This ensures up to date information on space availability on courses.

+- **Available Spaces**: Each course has a predefined maximum number of participants.
+As users register for a course, the available spaces count is updated in real-time.

+- **Automatic Update on Registration and Cancellation**: When a user registers for a course, one space is deducted from the total.
+If a user cancels their registration, the space is added back, keeping the count accurate.

+- **Admin Panel View**: Admins can view the available spaces directly in the admin panel, making it easier to monitor course capacity and manage the registrations.

 ### Models and CRUD Breakdown

 Although I have spoken about the individual applications within the project, the following table provides a quick reference allows a quicker understand the individual application's functionalities and their CRUD operations.